swgleave/Video-Game-Review-Score/README.md

 tfidf = models.TfidfModel(corpus)
 corpus_tfidf = tfidf[corpus]
 ```
 I then followed the same steps for the validation set, with the exception of creating a tf-idf.
 Instead I applied the tf-idf I created during from the training set to the validation corpus.
-I then converted

 ## Modeling